Last updated April 2026

 Canny collects feedback.
 Jetson closes the loop.

 Canny gives customers a portal to vote on ideas.
-Jetson reads your support conversations and generates bug reports and feature requests that a developer — or an AI agent — can pick up and fix.
+Jetson reads your support conversations and generates bug reports and feature requests that a developer — or a coding agent like Claude Code — can pick up and fix.
 Customer quotes, reproduction context, and suggested code files included.

 Why teams switch from Canny